aryan2909/Cat-Dog-Classifier-CNN/readme.md

 - **Displaying the Prediction**: The prediction result is printed, indicating whether the image is classified as a cat or a dog.

+## Class Activation Mapping (CAM)

+The repository also includes the implementation of Class Activation Mapping (CAM) to visualize the important regions of the input image that contribute to the model's prediction.
+The CAM outputs are saved as numpy files.

+To use the CAM functionality, follow these steps:
+1. Ensure that you have trained the model using `train.py` and have the trained model file (`cat_dog_classifier.h5`) available.
+2. Use the `predict_cam.py` script to predict an image and obtain the CAM output.
+3. The CAM output will be saved as a numpy file in the `cam_outputs` directory.

 ## Why the Model Works and Aspects Worked Upon

 - **Transfer Learning**: The model utilizes transfer learning by leveraging the pre-trained VGG16 model.
 The VGG16 model is trained on a large dataset and has learned to extract meaningful features from images.
 By using the pre-trained weights and freezing the layers of the base model, we benefit from the learned representations, enabling us to train a new classification head specifically for cat and dog classification.